Few sure winners seen at the Emmy Awards

-LOS ANGELES If there are any sure bets at this year's Primetime Emmy Awards on Sunday, they are "Modern Family" again being crowned TV's best comedy series and Kate Winslet winning for her role in "Mildred Pierce".
+LOS ANGELES, Sept 14 If there are any sure bets at this year's Primetime Emmy Awards on Sunday, they are "Modern Family" again being crowned TV's best comedy series and Kate Winslet winning for her role in "Mildred Pierce".

-Most everything else is up for grabs at the TV industry's highest honours in what awards watchers call one of the closest Emmys in years.
+Most everything else is up for grabs at the TV industry's highest honors in what awards watchers call one of the closest Emmys in years.

 "There are a lot of predictions, but no sure bets and that's why the Emmys is packing some excitement this year," said Todd Gold, managing editor of Xfinity TV.
 "It is full of outstanding shows from networks to cable, and premium cable."